pochothecroc/catalogue.js/README.md

 * **Simple file operations:** Basic file operations such as copying and moving made simple.

 * **Efficient storage management:** Automatically detects any duplicate files and potential unused documents to allow developers to manage the storage smartly.

+## Contribution

+While this repository aims to further improve the Catalogue.js core and we welcome the open-source community to contribute, there are strict guidelines and conventions that each contributor is expected to adhere to.